Topics

 How often do you hit your sales quota

 Let’s look at the most important resume skills for sales associates and where they belong on the skill spectrum.
-For each of these sales associate skills, resumes you review should also each contain some associated phrases.
-For each skill we highlight a few phrases that will hint at certain skills (or phrases to include when writing your own retail sales associate resume).
+For each of these sales associate skills, sales resumes you review should also each contain some associated phrases.
+For each sales skill we highlight a few phrases that will hint at certain skills (or phrases to include when writing your own retail sales associate resume).

 1. Communication skills